Felindre, Swansea

-Felindre is a rural village in southern Wales.
-Felindre is located in the far north of Swansea, in the electoral ward of Mawr.
+Felindre is a rural village in the City and County of Swansea, south Wales.
+Felindre is located in the far north of the city of Swansea, in the electoral ward of Mawr.

 The nearby Lower Lliw Reservoirs are a popular venue for walking and fishing.
 The water mill in the village was working until the late 1960s, there was also an abattoir and a post office in the village.
 It has three shops.
 There is also a public house in the village, the Shepherds Inn.
 The primary school in the village was Welsh speaking and closed in 2019.

 Felindre works site

 In 1956, the Steel Company of Wales opened a tinplate works at Felindre to complement new facilities at Port Talbot and Trostre.
 In 1967, the Steel Company of Wales was nationalised, becoming part of British Steel Corporation, which inherited the additional tinplate works at Ebbw Vale Steelworks.
 By 1970, Felindre works employed 2,500 people and was producing 490,000 tonnes of tinplate per annum.
 Having already closed the tinplate works at Port Talbot, on review of the three remaining tinplate plants within its South Wales division, in December 1980 it was decided to close the site at Felindre.
 In March 1981, 1,300 people were made redundant, though 138 were found jobs at Trostre, leaving 768 on site.
 Production was run down until 1989, when another 108 were given jobs at Trostre.
 The grounds of the former steelworks played host to the National Eisteddfod 2006.